sentry-kubernetes/charts/sentry/README.md

 The following table lists the configurable parameters of the Sentry chart and their default values.

+Note: this table is incomplete, so have a look at the values.yaml in case you miss something

 Parameter                          | Description                                                                                                | Default
 :--------------------------------- | :--------------------------------------------------------------------------------------------------------- | :---------------------------------------------------
 `user.create` | if `true`, creates a default admin user defined from `email` and `password` | `true`